Quadratic-like dynamics of cubic polynomials: Potentially renormalizable polynomials

 \section{Potentially renormalizable polynomials}

 Throughout Section~\ref{s:notinphd}, we consider a potentially renormalizable cubic polynomial $f$.
 We want to see when $f$ is immediately renormalizable.
 Below we outline our strategy; to motivate our approach, assume for the moment that $f$ \emph{is already} immediately renormalizable.
-The main idea is to observe that some points and sets related to $f^*$ (including $J^*=J(f^*)$) can actually be defined independently of the fact that $f$ is immediately renormalizable.
+The main idea is to observe that some points and sets related to the quadratic-like restriction $f^*$ (including $J^*=J(f^*)$) can actually be defined independently of the fact that $f$ is immediately renormalizable.
 This allows us to define them for \emph{all} potentially renormalizable maps $f$; in other words, we define a \emph{potential quadratic-like Julia set} and then prove that in some cases the potential of being a quadratic-like Julia set is realized.

 Recall that $\Ac$ is the set of all cubic polynomials $g\in\Fc$ with $|g'(0)|<1$, and, for $g\in \Ac$, we write $A(g)$ for the immediate basin of attraction of $0$ with respect to $g$.
-If $g\in \Ac$, we let $\om_1(g)$ be its critical point in $A(g)$ and let $\om_2(g)$ be the other critical point of $g$.
-As a tool, we consistently approximate $f$ by polynomials from $\Ac$.
-If $f\in\Ac$, then $f$ itself serves as its own approximation.
-By our assumption, there is a neighborhood of $f$ in $\Fc$, in which there is no polynomial $g\in\Ac$ with $[g]\in\phd_3$.
+If $g\in \Ac$ is such that there is a unique critical point in $A(g)$, we let $\om_1(g)$ be this critical point and let $\om_2(g)$ be the other critical point of $g$.
+As a tool, we consistently approximate potentially renormalizable maps $f$ by polynomials from $\Ac$.
+If a potentially renormalizable map $f$ belongs to $\Ac$, then $f$ itself serves as its own approximation.
+Since $f$ is potentially renormalizable, there is a neighborhood of $f$ in $\Fc$, in which there is no polynomial $g\in\Ac$ with $[g]\in\phd_3$.

-Our first step will be to define the critical points $\om_1(f)$ and $\om_2(f)$ for all immediately renormalizable maps, and to show that these points depend holomorphically on $f\in\Fc_\la\sm\Pc_\la$.
+First we define the critical points $\om_1(f)$ and $\om_2(f)$ for all potentially renormalizable maps, and show that these points depend holomorphically on $f\in\Fc_\la\sm\Pc_\la$.
 We next consider a countable set $Z(f)$ of iterated $f$-preimages of $\om_1(f)$, each of which depends holomorphically on $f\in\Fc_\la\sm\Pc_\la$.
-For $g\in\Ac$, the set $Z(g)$ is simply the set of all iterated $g$-preimages of $\om_1(g)$ contained in $A(g)$.
+For $g\in\Ac$ with a unique critical point $\om_1(g)\in A(g)$, the set $Z(g)$ is the set of all iterated $g$-preimages of $\om_1(g)$ contained in $A(g)$.
 Finally, the potential quadratic-like Julia set of $f$ can be defined as the set of all non-isolated points in $\ol Z(f)$.
 We will show that this set moves holomorphically with $f$.